This episode is presented by: ICE

 We also discuss how the public perception of the term "net zero" has undergone a transformation since COP26 began.

 More about ICE: Environmental, Social and Governance issues are in the spotlight.
 Investors need the markets, data and indices to understand how their decisions impact the planet, people and their portfolios.
 At ICE, we provide data, markets and analytics to help you measure performance, manage risk and connect to opportunity.
 Visit ice.com/connecttoesg for more information.

-(Editor's note: This transcript was creating using artificial intelligence.
-It has NOT been edited verbatim.)
+(Note: This transcript was created using artificial intelligence.
+It has not been edited verbatim.)